By Eleanor O'Connor – On

 Now you’re feeling the pressure; you think to yourself, “how could I have possibly planned for this?”
 The answer is that you couldn’t have.
 You reluctantly complete the task and at the end of the day realize you didn’t get anything that you had planned to complete done.

 In this situation, you’ve given someone else full control over your time, and have left them responsible for the outcome of your day.
-The first step to a better outcome involves improved communication - not just on your part, but for the company’s leaders as well.
+The first step to a better outcome and improved productivity involves better communication - not just on your part, but for the company’s leaders as well.

 As a member of the leadership team, you need to set clear priorities for your subordinates’ tasks to reduce inefficiencies.